UPDATE 3/25/22: The Seven Figure Publishing website is no longer in operation. Our original ad alert follows.

 A consumer tipped us off to one of these ads with the headline “Born After 1943?
 You Could Collect An Extra $890.07 From The Social Security Administration.”

 No way!
-We clicked the link and were taken to this website for Seven Figure Publishing, a self-proclaimed “independent financial research firm” and a division of publishing giant Agora Financial, whose pitch for investing in “Trump Penny Stocks” we covered a couple years back.
+We clicked the link and were taken to a website for Seven Figure Publishing, a self-proclaimed “independent financial research firm” and a division of publishing giant Agora Financial, whose pitch for investing in “Trump Penny Stocks” we covered a couple years back.
 The site makes it clear from the start that the company has no affiliation with the Social Security Administration, before professing to posses a bit of insider information regardless.

 The secret, according to Seven Figure Publishing, is a “little-known Social Security document” that the company claims, if filled out correctly, can boost Social Security recipients’ monthly checks by as much as $890.07.
 Seven Figure Publishing says it will help you fill out the form correctly with “step-by-step instructions,” but you need to do something for the company first: Order “The Little Black Book of Income Secrets” by Mike Burnick, Seven Figure Publishing’s “Chief Income Expert.”